energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 ## Historical and political background shaping visible phenomena, goals and  expectations

-It has been created in a political environment strongly highlighting a non-commercial, liberal and self-sovereign agenda.
+Open source has been created in a political environment strongly highlighting a non-commercial, liberal and self-sovereign agenda.

-Today, open source is a strongly commercially used approach.
+Today, open source has become a strongly commercially used approach as well.
 It represents the bedrock of all software engineering today.
 Even Microsoft strongly participates in non-Microsoft Open Source Software and is very active in publishing their own Open Source Software.

 All trade practices, accepted rules, expectations and stewardship of the underlying legal tools is done through independent non-profit bodies largely running on the same agenda mentioned above.